 In addition to the trainings, teachers are coached by TI Specialists throughout the current school year.
 The Specialists visit partner schools and provide guidance for teachers delivering math and science instruction.

 The technology, training and coaching are provided by Eastern Oklahoma State College’s 2017 GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) grant.
 GEAR UP is a federal initiative to increase the number of low income students who enter and successfully transition into post-secondary education.
 Eastern is beginning its third year of the $17 million grant, serving students, teachers, parents, and administrators in 39 partner schools in Southeast Oklahoma.

-Fifteen area middle school math and science teachers recently participated in a two-day beginner TI (Texas Instruments) workshop while 13 teachers participated in a one-day
+Forty-five area middle and high school math and science teachers recently participated in a three-day TI (Texas Instruments) training at Eastern Oklahoma State College in